 The restaurant’s menu describes its fried chicken as “America’s Best…” and accolades from the likes of James Beard and the late Anthony Bourdain prove that point.
 If you want to eat the best lunch in New Orleans, you need to add the fried chicken at Willie Mae’s to your New Orleans eating plan.

 Plan your lunch at Willie Mae’s on a weekday to avoid the longest lines.
 That being said, this fried chicken is well worth the inevitable wait.
 Also, you’ll want to arrive as early as possible to guarantee entry.
 The restaurant closed the line about 15 minutes before closing time during our most recent visit.

 Located in historic Tremé, about a 20 minute walk or a short cab/uber ride from the French Quarter, Willie Mae’s is authentic to its neighborhood, city and owners.
-Crispy, spicy and slightly salty on the outside yet explosively moist and juicy on the inside, their made-to-order fried chicken is not to be missed.
+Crispy, spicy and slightly salty on the outside yet super moist and juicy on the inside, their made-to-order fried chicken is not to be missed.

 Willie Mae has other things on the menu, but why bother.
 Get the fried chicken platter and pick out a side like amazing red beans and rice or comforting mac and cheese.
 Order an additional side if you’re extra hungry.
 Then sit back and enjoy the ultimate fried chicken experience – one of our favorite cheap eats in New Orleans and one of our favorites foods in the world.